anbraten/led/README.md

 <a name="setTick"></a>
 ### Matrix.setTick(speed)

-Set the speed you want your scripts logic (update callback) to be executed with.
+Set the speed you want your plugins logic (update callback) to be executed with.

 * `speed` Speed in milliseconds.